brainboxdotcc/retro-rocket/docpages/basic-language-reference/BASIC_SOUND.md

 * WAV support is built in and always available.
 * MP3 support is available via the `mp3.ko` module (`MODLOAD "mp3"`).
+* FLAC support is available via the `flac.ko` module (`MODLOAD "flac"`).

-If you try to load an MP3 file without first loading the MP3 codec module, you will receive an error as the file type will be unrecognised.
+If you try to load any file type except WAV without first loading the corresponding codec module, you will receive an error as the file type will be unrecognised.

 ### Streams